Table of Contents

 Companies whose annual turnover does not exceed EUR 2,500,000 excluding VAT may submit a quarterly declaration (exception: the ceiling is EUR 250,000 excluding VAT for supplies of energy products, mobile telephone equipment, computers and their peripherals, accessories and components, as well as motor land vehicles subject to registration regulations).
 However, a company cannot opt for quarterly filings if the total amount of exempt intra-Community supplies and sales in the context of triangular transactions exceeded EUR 50,000 in the quarter in question or in any of the four preceding quarters.

-Special regimes
+Special Regimes

 The application of the normal VAT regime entails a number of tax obligations.
 In order to lighten these obligations, small businesses can opt for certain special regimes:

-• the tax exemption regime concerns small enterprises with an annual turnover not exceeding EUR 25,000 (excluding VAT).
+• The tax exemption regime concerns small enterprises with an annual turnover not exceeding EUR 25,000 (excluding VAT).
 These companies are exempt from most of the VAT obligations.

+• The flat-rate regime applies to companies with an annual turnover not exceeding EUR 750,000 (excluding VAT), which deal mainly with private individuals and which operate in certain sectors.
 As of 1 January 2020, this regime is limited to natural persons submitted to VAT.
 Since1 January 2022, new VAT taxable persons and existing taxable persons that are submitted to the normal tax regime or the tax exemption regime for small businesses who wish to adapt their VAT activity can no longer opt for the flat-rate regime.
 This regime will be abolished from 1 January 2028.

+• The agricultural regime which applies to agricultural holdings.
 On 1 January 2022, this special regime has been adapted to take account of the diversification of farmers’ activities.
-To benefit from one of these regimes, you can contact the SPF Finance..
+To benefit from one of these regimes, you can contact the SPF Finance.

-Additional information
+Additional Information

 For more information, please contact the FPS Finance: